Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Sunrise Propane Energy Group Inc. was found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsections 2(a) and 2(h) which state,
+Sunrise Propane Energy Group Inc. was found guilty of contraventions of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsections 2(a) and 2(h) which state,

 2.“An employer shall,